TengHu/ActionWeaver/README.md

 agent = AgentV0(logger)
 ```
+ActionWeaver utilizes the decorated method's signature and docstring as a description, passing them along to OpenAI's function API.
+The Action decorator is also highly adaptable and can be combined with other decorators, provided that the original signature is preserved.

 You can invoke actions just like regular instance methods
 ```python
 agent.get_current_time() # Output: 'The current time is 20:34.'